vincmazet/bip/_sources/restoration/denoising.md

 <!-- TODO : pourquoi introduire le PSNR ? -->

 {numref}`F:denoising:snr-psnr` represents the same image corrupted with additive white Gaussian noise, at different SNR and PSNR.
-As you can see, when the RSB or the PSNR increases, then the noise decreases!
+As you can see, when the RSB or the PSNR increases, the noise decreases!

 ```{figure} snr-psnr.svg
 ---